 15. Do not ghost

 This is the big one.
 You should all know what ghosting is by now — it’s where you just stop replying to messages and vanish off the face of the earth.
-It happens a lot, and it is, without question the number one most awful thing about the way men behave in the dating world.
+It happens a lot, and it is, without question the number one most awful thing about the way people behave in the dating world.
 Worse than dick pics, worse than sexting, worse than poor spelling and grammar.

 To disappear without a word is just the rudest and most inconsiderate thing you can do.
 It can send the other person into a spiral of confusion and insecurity that is WAY worse than the little sting of a rejection by someone you’ve only known for a five minutes: Did I do something wrong?
 Is he ghosting me or did he get knocked down by a bus?
 I wasn’t all that bothered about him either but why the hell is he ignoring me?!